angelaykang/reddit-embeddings/README.md

 Notes
 - Run Section 1 and Section 2 first so that the JSON result files exist.
 - Section 3 uses the saved outputs from those two scripts and does not retrain embeddings.
-- If newer data is used, the Section 3 results may differ slightly from the earlier Section 1 and Section 2 values.